 The interior features a five-story courtyard rising to a skylight and rooms with 20-foot ceilings, appointed with marble and carved mahogany finishes.
 Its Richardsonian Romanesque style is similar to the Old Post Office Building in Washington D.C., as well as several federal building throughout the U.S. (some of which have now been torn down).

-The building cost $2.5 million to create.
 Time and official government tenants were not kind to the building.
-“The Post Office painted over the marble walls of the main entrance lobby with #102A government green and cut down marble wainscoting to install mailboxes.
+The U.S. Courts moved out of the building in 1965 to a new building down on Robert Street.
+The Post Office, which remained in the building on the main floor until 1974, painted over the marble walls of the main entrance lobby with a #102A government green paint and cut down marble wainscoting to install mailboxes.
 Brown linoleum covered the maple floors, crude tile replaced marble mosaic and fluorescent egg-crate ceiling fixtures replaced the handsome old metal lights that had been wired for both gas and electricity.
 Corrugated asbestos covered the Cortile skylight.
-The beautiful stained glass skylight in Courtroom 430 was roofed over on the outside and painted over on the inside.”
+The beautiful stained glass skylight in Courtroom 430 was roofed over on the outside and painted over on the inside.

 Throughout the 1960s, the Committee to Save the Old Federal Courts Building, made up of a group of determined citizens, worked alongside several mayors and county officials to save the building.
 In 1969, it was placed on the National Register of Historic Places, one of the first structures in Minnesota on the register.
 Minnesota Landmarks was established in 1970 to ensure adaptive reuse of the building and secure its future through fund raising for an extensive restoration effort.
 It was saved from the wrecking ball and restored to its previous grandeur, reopening to the public as Landmark Center in 1978, after being transferred to Ramsey County ownership in 1975.